 Students who marry according to the laws of the Catholic Church and the Diocese of Lincoln may make special arrangements to complete the course work necessary for their graduation from Sacred Heart.
 While attending class, married students will continue to observe all academic and disciplinary regulations.
 A married student cannot be allowed to have any adverse effect upon the rest of the student body.
 Since marriage breaks the ties a child has with his or her parents or approved guardians and bounds them to their spouse, the usual and necessary cooperation, communication and control exercised by parents no longer exist.
 Therefore, a married student will only be allowed to attend the classes necessary for graduation.
 He/she will not be allowed to participate in extra-curricular activities and/or other social activities at the school.

-TUITION AND FEESTUITION
+TUITION AND FEES

-7,000.00Parish assessments and tuition cover less than 70% of per-student-cost at Sacred Heart.
-For children of families active in the Catholic Church and officially registered in one of the five participating parishes, tuition at Sacred Heart for the 2011-20122019-2020 school year shall be $200000.00 per child for 7th-12th grades.
+Per student cost at Sacred Heart is over $7,000.00 per student per year.
+Parish assessments and tuition cover less than 50% of per-student-cost at Sacred Heart.

+Tuition at Sacred Heart for the 2019-2020 school year shall be $2000.00 per child for 7th-12th grades.
 For grades K-6th tuition is $1800 per student.

 In addition to tuition, Catholic families are expected to tithe and practice good stewardship in their parishes by giving sacrificially to their respective parishes at Sunday worship.
 Non-Catholic families are encouraged to give an additional gift over and above tuition/fees.

 All bills from the previous school year must be paid in full before a student will be allowed to return to Sacred Heart School for the following year.
 If special circumstances make this impossible, the parents/guardians of the students shall arrange for a meeting with the school superintendent and/or their pastor to make alternative arrangements for payment of past due money.